leomarcov/labadmin/README.md

 ```

 ## Usage
-  * Labadmin can operate in interactive or parametrized mode.
+  * Labadmin can operate in interactive or parametrized mode (use labadmin -h for more parameters info).
   * Each execution has 5 stages: discover, host selection, action selection, action parametrization and action monitorization.

 ### Discover